wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/service-fabric/service-fabric-reliable-actors-pattern-distributed-networks-and-graphs.md

-﻿<properties
+<properties
-   pageTitle="Azure Service Fabric Actors Distributed Networks and Graphs design pattern" description="Design pattern on how Service Fabric Actors can be used to model application as distributed networks and graphs" services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Distributed networks and graphs pattern | Windows Azure" description="Design pattern on how Service Fabric Reliable Actors can be used to model applications as distributed networks and graphs." services="service-fabric" documentationCenter=".net" authors="vturecek"